Small group of children getting a tour of the Museum

 School Tours

-Support your students’ critical thinking, creativity, empathy development, and visual literacy skills with an on-site or virtual tour of the Milwaukee Art Museum.
+Support your students’ critical thinking, creativity, empathy development, and visual literacy skills with a tour of the Milwaukee Art Museum.
 Tours are designed to enhance curriculum in accordance with state and national standards for learning.

-On-site school tours are currently available Wednesday–Friday.
-Virtual tours are currently available Monday–Friday.
-Plan your experience with the tour and pricing information in the drop-down menus below.
-Request your tour in advance: 6–8 weeks for guided tours; 4 weeks for self-guided and virtual.
+School tours are available Wednesday–Friday year-round, and Tuesday–Friday in March, April, and May.
+Plan your experience with the tour and pricing information below.
+Request your tour in advance: 6–8 weeks for guided tours; 4 weeks for self-guided tours.

 • Request a guided tour 6–8 weeks in advance.